shivam060404/pred_Handwritten_digits/README.md

 ## Implementation Details
 - Images are normalized to values between 0 and 1
 - Data pipeline is optimized using tf.data API
-- Training leverages caching, shuffling, and prefetching for performance
+- Training leverages caching, shuffling, and prefetching for performance.

 ## Future Improvements
 - Experiment with convolutional layers for improved accuracy